riscv-europe/summit-website/site.src/pages/program.md

 stipends.
 More information will be made available on the conference website before the submission deadline.

-### Submission format
+<h3 style="color: #60269e" id="submission-format">Submission format</h3>

 The submissions should be provided as a two page abstract, including bibliography.

-Abstract template and instructions for submission will be made available on the Summit website at: <https://open-src-soc.org>.
+Abstract template and instructions for submission will be made available on the Summit website at: <https://riscv-europe.org>.
 The Program Committee (PC) will accept most contributions as posters and selected submissions for short or long presentations.
 Accepted abstracts, slides, and posters will be published on the event page, together with presentations which will be recorded.

-### Guidelines for submission of technical topics for blind review
+<h3 style="color: #0a6b7c" id="guidelines-for-submission-of-technical-topics-for-blind-review">Guidelines for submission of technical topics for blind review</h3>

 Submissions on technical topics are for blind review.
 Please do not include author information in the abstract.
 Submissions must have a